bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 But we saw where "just load the database and start Kafka from now" leads: silent, permanent staleness.
 So the entire trick of this model is replacing that fuzzy "now" with an **exact, verifiable starting offset per partition**.
 That mechanism is the one coined term in this whole post: the **drain marker**.

-Quick recap, because it's the thing the drain marker exists to fix.
 The snapshot was built by the projector reading Kafka up to *some* position.
 When you then start the cache consumer "from now", you have no idea how that "now" relates to the position the snapshot reflects.
 If the projector was lagging, records it hadn't gotten to yet are neither in the snapshot *nor* after your start offset.
 They vanish.

 To load a snapshot safely, you need to answer one question precisely: **exactly which Kafka offset does this snapshot correspond to, on each partition?** Then you start replay from *there*, not from "now".